What Is Inpatient Alcohol Rehab?

 For people who still need a bit more structure, some rehab centers offer intensive outpatient programs and partial hospitalization.
 The idea is the same as outpatient treatment, but it provides more structure such as extra visits for therapy.

 Let Silver Pines Treatment Center Help You With Your Alcohol Addiction

 At Silver Pines Treatment Center, we put your needs first.
 We aim to create a safe and friendly atmosphere where you can focus completely on healing.
 We also create custom treatment plans that address your individual needs.
 Some programs and services that we offer include:

-In addition to these therapies, we also offer holistic treatment options.
-We invite our guests to participate in yoga, gardening, and other outdoor activities.
+In addition to these addiction treatment therapies, we also offer holistic treatment options.
+We invite our guests to participate in yoga therapy, gardening, and other outdoor activities such as wilderness therapy.
 These activities reduce stress and make rehab a less taxing experience.

 At Silver Pines Treatment Center, we have 35 beds.
 With that, we can create a homelike atmosphere and give every client the attention that he or she deserves.
 Our goal is to treat guests’ minds, bodies, and spirits during their journeys to overcome addiction.

 Don’t waste your time with other centers that only focus on getting you in and out as quickly as possible.
 Reach out to Silver Pines Treatment Center to find out how caring hands can make all the difference.
 Call us today at 267.719.8689 for more information.